greymatter-io/gitops-examples/README.md

   managed by the `cue` CLI.
 * `cue.mod/module.cue`: Contains our module name: "examples.local".
 CUE modules
   are logical groupings of packages and enable certain features like imports.
-* `cue.mod/pkg`: A package that holds all Grey Matter and Envoy config CUE schemas.
+* `cue.mod/pkg`: A package that holds all greymatter.io and Envoy config CUE schemas.
 * `greymatter`: A directory of example CUE configs.
-These configs are all known to work with Grey Matter `v1.7.0+`.
+These configs are all known to work with greymatter.io `v1.7.0+`.
 * `./greymatter/inputs.cue`: A CUE file in `package examples` that contains defaults, overrides, and user generated values.
 * `./greymatter/intermediates.cue`: A CUE file in `package examples` containing